-Last week was a busy week for email issues.
-Here’s what happened and why you got an empty blog newsletter this week.
+Feb 2020 was full of email vows, both in the larger world and for the Ctrl blog newsletter.
+What happened and why you got an empty blog newsletter this week.

 Your email provider owns your online identity by controlling your email address.
 You can’t port your email address to another provider as with phone numbers.

 Comparison review of the two secure PGP-oriented email providers ProtonMail vs Mailbox.org.
 A huge price discrepancy for the same service.